Vince Kurtz

 I previously worked as a postdoc and research scientist in the Ames and Burdick groups at Caltech.
 From 2017-2023 I was a PhD student in the DISCOVER lab at Notre Dame.
 Before grad school, I studied physics and violin performance at Goshen College.

-Prospective Students: If you are a highly motivated student interested in pursuing cutting-edge robotics research in the heart of downtown Chicago, please feel free to reach out!
+Prospective Students: If you are a highly motivated student interested in pursuing cutting-edge robotics research in the heart of downtown Chicago, please reach out!

 News